-The first rivet head at the connection between 15a frame and inlet skin was found to fall off after 90 hours of service (130 take offs and landings) (Fig. 1).
+The first rivet head at the connection between the 15a frame and the inlet skin was discovered to have fallen off after 90 hours of service, which is equivalent to 130 take-offs and landings (as shown in Fig. 1).

 1.1 Appearance observation

-The rivet was broken at the arc transition of the rivet head.
+The rivet was broken at the arc transition of the head.

-From the side damage of the rivet, the junction of the two connecting plates at the straight section of the rivet was severely deformed, reflecting that there was a deviation in the coaxiality of the mounting holes between the frame and the skin (Fig. 2).
+From the side damage, it can be seen that the junction of the two connecting plates at the straight section of the rivet was severely deformed, indicating a deviation in the coaxiality of the mounting holes between the frame and the skin (as shown in Figure 2).

 1.2 Macro and micro observation of fracture surface

-Put the rivet fracture into the scanning electron microscope for microscopic observation.
+Place the fractured rivet under a scanning electron microscope for microscopic examination.

-The rivet fracture source area is located on the outer surface (Fig. 3a);
+The source of the rivet fracture is located on its outer surface (as seen in Figure 3a).

-No obvious metallurgical defects and processing traces are found in the source area (Fig. 3b~Fig. 3c);
+No metallurgical defects or processing traces were identified in the source area (as shown in Figures 3b and 3c).

-During the crack growth period, a large number of fatigue small arcs and fatigue strips can be seen (Fig. 3d), and the fatigue growth of the crack is particularly sufficient, accounting for more than 95% of the total cross-sectional area;
+During the crack growth phase, numerous small fatigue arcs and strips can be observed (as seen in Figure 3d), with the crack growing primarily through fatigue, accounting for over 95% of the total cross-sectional area.

-Energy spectrum analysis of the rivet fracture source area and expansion area shows that no other foreign elements are found;
+An energy spectrum analysis of the rivet fracture source area and expanded area revealed the absence of any foreign elements.

-The side of the fracture source area was observed, and the surface anodized protective film was complete (Fig. 3e).
+The side of the fracture source area was also examined, and it was found that the surface anodized protective film was intact (as shown in Figure 3e).

 1.3 Material inspection

-The metallographic and hardness inspection of the rivet shows that there is no abnormality in the metallographic of the rivet and the hardness value is relatively uniform.
+The metallographic and hardness inspection of the rivet revealed no abnormalities in its metallography and a relatively uniform hardness value.